 There also has been some improvement in long-term uninsured rates.
-Among adults who were uninsured at the time of the survey, 54 percent reported they had been without coverage for more than two years, down from 72 percent before the ACA coverage expansions went into effect.
+Among adults who were uninsured at the time of the survey, 54 percent reported they had been without coverage for two years or longer, down from 72 percent before the ACA coverage expansions went into effect.
 The share of those who had been uninsured for six months or less climbed to 20 percent, nearly double the rate prior to the coverage expansions.